ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.51.15 [library] Updated ColeAnticevicNetPartition with files from most recent release (v1.1.4) of the parcellation.
+* 0.51.14 [library] Updated ColeAnticevicNetPartition with files from most recent release of the parcellation.
 * 0.51.13 [connector, library] Splash screen update, added gpu_binaries and montage templates.
 * 0.51.12 [niutilities] External command calls are now printed in stdout and at the beginning of comlogs.
 * 0.51.11 [niutilities] Consistent jobname in scheduling between qunex and qunexContainer.